Day-off/test_assignment/README.md

     - **Edit**: Edit a filter (opens modal/dialog depending on the mode).
 - **Create New Filter**: Button above the table to create a new filter.
 - **Switch Mode**: Button above the table to switch between modal and non-modal modes.

-## Future Development (Conditionally)

-- Add sorting and pagination to the table.
-- Configure security.
-- Make more reusable custom components on the frontend (e.g., input field).